Some links in this post are affiliate links. I get a small cut if you buy, but it doesn’t cost you anything extra.

 For herbs and lettuce, this is a minor point.
 For longer grows or anything with a bigger root mass, it becomes more relevant.

-The pod ecosystem problem
+The pod lock-in problem

 Okay, this is the thing that actually drives me a little crazy about the iDOO side of this comparison.